 Skip to content

-Lesson 16 - Advanced Text Features
+Lesson 16 - Text advanced features

 In the previous lesson, we introduced the principles of SDF-based text rendering, experimented with ESDT and MSDF to improve rendering quality, and mentioned the advanced text rendering features that CanvasKit provides compared to Canvas.